Justintime50/java-checkstyle-action/README.md

           # Default is the root of your project.
           directory: /path/to/dir

-          # The name of the config file to be used, either 'sun_checks.xml' or 'google_checks.xml'.
+          # The name of the style suite to be used, either 'sun' or 'google'.
           # Default is shown.
-          config_file: google_checks.xml
+          style_suite: google
 ```

 ## Development